Loginistaken/Short-Story/The-First-Laugh.md

 Page 1 — The First Laugh

-They said it started with a meme.
+They said it started with a video.
 Just a looping clip of a man slipping on a banana peel but slowed down in slow motion — then faster old-fashioned slapstick, the kind that used to make even the most sober smirk.
 The problem wasn’t the meme itself.
 It was the sound.
 A subtle, almost inaudible frequency baked into the file.
 Anyone who laughed — even chuckled — caught the “Joke.”

 At first, it was harmless.
 People couldn’t stop laughing.
 The streets filled with hysterical sounds — uncontrollable, animal-like laughter echoing through subways and hospitals.
 Then, the laughter turned violent.
 The muscles convulsed, lungs collapsed, brains hemorrhaged.
 The virus wasn’t biological.
 It was neurological.